arnaudvl/deep-learning-keras/README.md

 ## Functionality

-There are 3 modules in dlkeras: cnn, cnn_transfer_learning and dnn.
+There are 3 main modules in dlkeras: cnn, cnn_transfer_learning and dnn.

 Each of them allow you to create and train neural networks, make predictions, print the training history, save models, run cross-validation and make out-of-fold predictions in a few lines of code.